rcarmo/azure-toolbox/README.md

 Please note that *this container exposes port 5901*.
 I ordinarily use VNC exclusively over SSH, but Windows users may not have SSH installed or have trouble setting up the tunnel, so I decided to `EXPOSE` the port.
 Docker for Windows seems to only bind it locally, but your mileage may vary.

-Also, the `quickstart.sh` script should not be considered as a best practice -- if you're going to leave this running someplace, best do it properly.
+Also, the `quickstart.sh` script should not be considered a best practice -- if you're going to leave this running someplace, best do it properly.

 If you don't pass `noauth` to `quickstart.sh` the VNC server will prompt for a password (which is `changeme` too), but that's hardly secure in practice - so if you run this container on a machine exposed to the Internet, _don't_ publish port 5901.